alvaro-escalante/react-server-side/README.md

 Quick start
 -----------

 Clone the repo and run 'npm run setup'.

-For all subsequent uses, just run 'gulp --dev'.
+For development run 'npm start' to run the node server and then on another terminal tab 'gulp --dev'.

-For production run gulp pro for react production version and uglify as well as picture compression
+For production run gulp pro for the react production version, uglify and picture compression.

+To upload to the server copy app (except the dev folder) and packages.json and run 'npm install' from the terminal run 'npm run-script upstart'

 Note, Windows users may need to run the initial command more than once for it to complete successfully.